The Burglar (1957 film): Plot

-Realizing that Gladden is in danger, Harbin drives toward Atlantic City with Blaylock and Dohmer, but a toll booth operator recognizes him from the sketch and calls the authorities.
+Realizing that Gladden is in danger, Harbin drives toward Atlantic City with Baylock and Dohmer, but a toll booth operator recognizes him from the sketch and calls the authorities.
 The gang's car is later stopped by an officer for a routine traffic violation.
 Panicking, Dohmer shoots the policeman, who fires back and kills him.
-Harbin and Blaylock abandon the car with Dohmer's body near Atlantic City, where they take refuge in a deserted shack.
+Harbin and Baylock abandon the car with Dohmer's body near Atlantic City, where they take refuge in a deserted shack.
 Knowing that the man he heard with Della has been pretending to be Gladden's boyfriend, Harbin calls her hotel room and tells her to send the boyfriend away so that he can see her.
 When the man comes downstairs to the lobby, Harbin realizes that he is Charlie, one of the officers who questioned him on the night of the burglary.

 In Gladden's room, Harbin hides the necklace under her pillow after the two quarrel.
 When Harbin returns to the shack, Gladden finds the jewels and hides them in her musical jewel box.
 Charlie, meanwhile, calls Della and tells her to come to Atlantic City.
-At the shack, Charlie kills Blaylock.
+At the shack, Charlie kills Baylock.
 He then offers to spare Harbin and even give him a cut of the money he will get if Harbin surrenders the necklace.
 Once Della arrives, Harbin reveals that he hid the jewels in Gladden's room, and Charlie heads out, leaving Della to hold a gun on Harbin.
 Harbin, though, walks out, hoping that Della will not be able to shoot him, which she does not.

 Harbin calls Gladden at her room before Charlie can arrive.
 The two meet at Atlantic City's Steel Pier and retreat to an attraction to hide from Charlie, who finds them when Gladden drops the music box and it plays its tune.
 As the three sit together at a show, Harbin offers the necklace in return for Gladden's life.
 As Gladden leaves, Charlie shoots Harbin.
 The police arrive, having been alerted, and congratulate Charlie on stopping Harbin.
 Charlie claims that Harbin had thrown the jewels into the ocean, but Della has just arrived and is enraged that he seems to be cutting her out of their deal.
 When Charlie lunges at Della, the head detective punches him and finds the jewelry in his pocket.
 Charlie is handcuffed and led away.